roseengineering/rfcascade/README.md

 ```

 A stub match example.
-Stub lengths are in wavelengths.
+Stub lengths are in degrees.

 ```